andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 7\.1.8 – Railyard:

-* 7.1.81 – Jumping onto the ledge in ruins.
+* 7.1.81 – Jumping onto the ruins roof.
-* 7.1.82 – Jumping onto the ruins roof.
+* 7.1.82 – Jumping onto the ledge besides the trains at B.
-* 7.1.83 – Jumping onto the ledge besides the trains at B.
+* 7.1.83 – Jumping onto the B south hut roof from the ledge (hotel jump is allowed).
+* 7.1.84 – Hiding behind the spawn hut where your model becomes invisible.
-* 7.1.84 – Shooting through the A tank.
+* 7.1.85 – Shooting through the A tank.

 7\.1.7 – Stalingrad: